 Funding Partner: European Union

 Reducing vulnerability and reinforcing resilience to disaster-risk areas

 March 2017 to March 2018

 The environmental conditions in Burkina Faso are difficult to endure.
 Imagine a seven- to nine-month drought season and a rainy season complete with violent storms and heavy rains, which often cause damage.
-That’s why Christian Children’s Fund of Canada (CCFC) is working with its local partner EE/SIM to train youth, women and community-based organizations on climate change and how to prepare for environmental disasters and build resiliency.
-The project is expected to reach 3,000 people, including 1,300 women.
+That’s why Christian Children’s Fund of Canada (CCFC) worked with its local partner EE/SIM to train youth, women and community-based organizations on climate change and how to prepare for environmental disasters and build resiliency.

 Fight against early and forced marriage project

 May - December 2017